Skip to main content

 gitjj

-git mergetooljj resolve --tool
+git mergetooljj resolve --list

 Visualizing Conflicts